General FAQs on genetic therapies

 There are many types of genetic therapies, including gene therapy, RNA therapy, anti-sense oligonucleotides (also known as ‘ASOs’) and gene editing.
 Each type of genetic therapy acts at one of the steps involved in making a protein from a gene.

-Genetic therapies are very different to anything that you may have come across before for the treatment of your CF.
+Genetic therapies are very different to anything that you may have come across before for the treatment of your CF. For example, medicines such as Kaftrio work in the CFTR protein after it has been made.

 • How could they be used to treat cystic fibrosis?

-CF genetic therapies could help the body to make working copies of the CFTR protein, from the CFTR gene.
 Different types of genetic therapies do this in different ways.
 For example CF gene therapy an additional, working copy of the CF gene is delivered.
 Working copies of the CFTR protein would make the lungs of people with CF much healthier.
-(The lungs are the first part of the body that CF genetic therapies are being designed for).

 • Who could benefit from genetic therapies?